jeeliz/jeelizFaceFilter/README.md

 ### Changing the neural network
 Since July 2018 it is possible to change the neural network.
-When calling `JEEFACEFILTERAPI.init({...})` with `NNCpath: <path of NNC.json>` you set NNCpath value to a specific neural network file :
+When calling `JEEFACEFILTERAPI.init({...})` with `NNCpath: <path of NNC.json>` you set NNCpath value to a specific neural network file:

 ```javascript
   JEEFACEFILTERAPI.init({